videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/properties.md

 - type: [Participant](./)

-- It will the instance of [Participant](./) class for the local participant who joined the meeting.
+- It will be the instance of [Participant](./) class for the local participant(You) who joined the meeting.

 ---